MicrosoftDocs/machine-learning-server-docs/microsoft-r/overview-operationalize-analytics.md

 |![3](../media/o16n/about-3.png)|● Perform fast scoring: real time & batch <br>● Scale to a grid for powerful computing with load balancing<br>● Use [diagnostic](operationalize/admin-diagnostics.md) and [capacity evaluation](operationalize/admin-evaluate-capacity.md) tools|
 |![4](../media/o16n/about-4.png)|● Integrate with [enterprise authentication (AD/LDAP or Azure AD)](operationalize/security-authentication.md)<br>● Connect securely: [HTTPS with SSL/TLS 1.2](operationalize/security-https.md)<br>● Enterprise grade high availability|

+An operationalized R Server offers the ability to host and bundle R analytics into web services with minimal code changes.
+R Server accepts interactive commands through [mrsdeploy functions](mrsdeploy/mrsdeploy.md) for remote execution and web service deployment.
+Data scientists can use `mrsdeploy` functions  on the command line.
+Application developers can write code to instrument equivalent operations and integrate web services into their applications using [easy-to-consume Swagger-based APIs](operationalize/api.md) in any programming language.

 ## Actors in Operationalizing Analytics

 Microsoft R Server offers the **best-in-class deployment** experience for the administrator, data scientists, and application developers alike.